 Thanks for reading, and the next time you’re shopping, pick up a pair of mom jeans!
 After all, they’re cool again, and a great reminder to “button up” (drop) those lower ribs the next time you “zip up.”

-Get my pelvic floor essentials class + the first two chapters of my book, "Lady Bits," for free.
-You will also be subscribed to my main FemFusion mailing list for occasional email updates and news!
+Get my pelvic floor essentials class + the first two chapters of my book, "Lady Bits," for free!
+By signing up, you will also be subscribed to my main FemFusion mailing list for occasional email updates and news about my products and services.
+I'm excited to connect with you!